RumeelHussainbnb/zkBNB-docs/docs/guide/economics/gas-and-fees.md

 In this document, we specify the gas and fee structure on zkBNB.

 :::caution
-This is a living document and is susceptible to changes
+This is a living document and is susceptible to changes.
+Gas and Fee charges may differ.
 :::